hakngrow/mern_tutorials_backend/README.md

 6.2.3 Click on the `Body` tab.

-6.2.4 Click on the `none' option to specify that this HTTP request has no body.
+6.2.4 Click on the `none` option to specify that this HTTP request has no body.

 6.2.5 Postman receives a HTTP response with a tutorial document JSON object in the body.

+#### 6.3 Update a tutorial using `PUT /tutorials/:id` API